anshali15634/anshali15634/README.md

 ### About Me:
 - Computer Science with AI Graduate from the University of Nottingham Malaysia
-- Interested in AI (Machine Learning, Computer Vision & Reinforcement Learning)
+- Interested in AI (Machine Learning, Natural Language Processing, Computer Vision & Reinforcement Learning)

 ---